dy850078/DEFIC_SOSLAB/README.md

 ```
 22-06-07 10:00 [INFO]: <leagalUserIp> authentication is expired.
 ```
-You can also set the validation time of white list via
+You can also set the validation time of whitelist via
 ```white_list_validation = datetime.timedelta(seconds=<validation_time>)``` in ```src/settings.py```